sbadia/elasticsearch-curator-deb/README.rst

 support this endpoint (such as AWS ES, see #717) *will not* be able to use Curator version 4.

+\* It appears that AWS ES `does not allow access to the snapshot status endpoint`_ for either 1.x or 2.x versions.
+This prevents Curator 3 from being used to make snapshots.

+.. _does not allow access to the snapshot status endpoint: https://github.com/elastic/curator/issues/796

 Build Status
 ------------